-(Editor’s Note: This article is the first of a series on a proposed Convention on the Prevention and Punishment of Crimes Against Humanity, due to be considered in discussions resuming Oct.
-8 in the Sixth Committee, the U.N.
+(Editor’s Note: This article is the first of a series on a proposed Convention on the Prevention and Punishment of Crimes Against Humanity, originally due to be considered Oct.
+8 and now scheduled for Oct.
+13 in the Sixth Committee, the U.N.
 General Assembly’s primary forum for discussion of legal questions.
 Find links to further installments in the series at the bottom here, as they are published.)

 Is it time for a new global treaty on crimes against humanity?
 Ever since the Crimes Against Humanity Initiative published a Proposed Convention on the Prevention and Punishment of Crimes Against Humanity in 2010, there has been a robust global conversation about the possibility of negotiating and adopting such a treaty, along the lines of the Genocide and Geneva Conventions adopted after World War II following the Nuremberg Trials.
 Attention increased particularly after the International Law Commission (ILC) added “crimes against humanity” to its long-term program of work in 2013.
 Support for the idea grew among States over time, as well as with NGOs, and the ILC received a record number of comments (approximately 750), including from 39 States, on its initial set of draft articles authored in 2017.